weaveworks/weave-gitops-private/docs/desgins/pipelines/spikes/ui-backend-integration.md

 - A [pipeline definition](https://github.com/weaveworks/weave-gitops-enterprise/issues/1076) exists from a previous spike
 - A `pipeline execution` is the entity/contract between
-  - this spike reads the execution entity
+  - this spike reads the execution entity and
+  - https://github.com/weaveworks/weave-gitops-enterprise/issues/1083 that might create it
-  - https://github.com/weaveworks/weave-gitops-enterprise/issues/1084 writes the execution entity
+  - https://github.com/weaveworks/weave-gitops-enterprise/issues/1084 that might update it
   - we could resolve `pipelines` from `pipeline executions`

 ## Alternatives